datacarpentry/wrangling-genomics/_episodes/00-quality-control.md

 All but one of the nucleotides in this read are unknown (`N`).
 This is a pretty bad read!

 Line 4 shows the quality for each nucleotide in the read.
-Quality is interpreted as the probability of an incorrect base call (eg 1 in 10) or, equivalently, the base call accuracy (eg 90%).
+Quality is interpreted as the probability of an incorrect base call (e.g. 1 in 10) or, equivalently, the base call accuracy (eg 90%).
 To make it possible to line up each individual nucleotide with its quality score, the numerical score is converted into a code where each individual character represents the numerical quality score for an individual nucleotide.
 For example, in the line